How to Prove “Proximate Causation” in Nevada Injury Cases

 The defendant breached this duty of care;

-The accident resulted in damages to the plaintiff
+The accident resulted in damages to you.1

 How does Nevada law define proximate causation?